“Autumn is a second spring when every leaf is a flower.”

 Autumn is widely used not only in British English but in American English too:

-“Autumn in New York” (a 2000 American romantic drama film) is one of my favorite films, but it’s such a tear-jerker (a sentimental film, calculated to evoke sadness or sympathy).
+- “Autumn in New York” (a 2000 American romantic drama film) is one of my favorite movies.

 - Leaves change color / rustle / fall off the trees